jerone/HostProfiles/README.md

 Clone
 ----------

-This version is a clone taken from http://hostprofiles.codeplex.com which fixes some issues and has new features.
+This is a clone taken from http://hostprofiles.codeplex.com which fixes some issues and adds new features.

 Download